basicworld/lz4_container/README.md

 	# eg for compress.
+	# available on linux
 	python xlz4.py -c test.lz4r test/

 	# eg for decompress.
+	# available on linux
 	python xlz4.py -x test.lz4r

 	# eg for decompress.
+	# available on linux
 	python xlz4.py -x test.lz4r test2

 	# eg for list of *.lz4r.
+	# available on linux and win
 	python xlz4.py -l test.lz4r

 ### Note

 - coding in line with `pep8`
+- files in `test` are from nginx source code
 - had not been tested on `mac` env, feel free to feed back any bug occurred on `mac`
 - don't try to install lz4 on windows (#2115).
-see here for more info: https://github.com/steeve/python-lz4/issues/27
+click here for more info: https://github.com/steeve/python-lz4/issues/27

 ### Development history